Broadlawns Boosts Career Certainty

 State Career Development Conference Creates Lifelong Impact for Students

-The State Career Development Conference (CDC) is an event that Lexi Vasquez and nearly 600 other 11th and 12th-grade iJAG students look forward to every year.
-Vasquez, one of four State Career Association (SCA) student officers for 2024-2025, reflects on key experiences from GMG High School iJAG that prepared her to capture a first-place finish in the Prepared Speaking competition.
+The State Career Development Conference (CDC) is an event that Lexi Vazquez and nearly 600 other 11th and 12th-grade iJAG students look forward to every year.
+Vazquez, one of four State Career Association (SCA) student officers for 2024-2025, reflects on key experiences from GMG High School iJAG that prepared her to capture a first-place finish in the Prepared Speaking competition.
 Lexi, along with 24 other Iowa students, earned a spot to compete at the National CDC at the end of April in Indianapolis.

 From Classroom to Career: How iJAG Helped One Student Land a Job at John Deere